62.6 GHz ScAlN Solidly Mounted Acoustic Resonators

 The \ce{ScAlN} and \ce{Pt} thicknesses are chosen to support the third-order TE mode while preserving strong thickness-field coupling by placing approximately a half acoustic wavelength in the top and bottom \ce{Pt} electrodes and in the \ce{ScAlN} film.
 This alignment positions a stress antinode at the \ce{Pt}/\ce{ScAlN} interface, maximizing $e_{33}$-mediated coupling and minimizing acoustic leakage into the substrate.
 The selected thicknesses are consistent with prior suspended ScAlN-Pt BAW resonators at 50 GHz.\cite{10439299} A pair of top \ce{Pt} electrodes routes the mmWave signals [Fig.~\ref{fig:stack}(b)].
 The buried floating bottom electrode establishes a strong thickness-directed electric field in \ce{ScAlN} and leveraging $e_{33}$.
 To suppress pad feedthrough capacitance, \ce{ScAlN} and \ce{Pt} outside the active area are removed and backfilled with \ce{SiO2} for isolation.

 Here, we select an acoustic Bragg stack composed entirely of all-dielectric materials, without using metals, as typically used in previously reported SMRs.
 It primarily reduces capacitive feedthrough, which is important for high-capacitance-density mmWave SMRs.
-It also simplifies achieving uniform thickness with available deposition tools (see Section~III).
-Among dielectric materials, the reflector materials were chosen for their high contrast in acoustic impedance, where \ce{SiO2} is the low-impedance layer ($Z_{\mathrm{SiO2}}=12.4~\mathrm{Mkg\,m^{-2}\,s^{-1}}$, $v_{\mathrm{SiO2}}=\SI{5640}{m/s}$) and \ce{Ta2O5} is the high-impedance layer ($Z_{\mathrm{Ta2O5}}=33.3~\mathrm{Mkg\,m^{-2}\,s^{-1}}$, $v_{\mathrm{Ta2O5}}=\SI{4860}{m/s}$).\cite{10718726} For a two-material Bragg stack, the fractional stopband bandwidth is approximated as \(\mathrm{FBW}=\frac{4}{\pi}\arcsin\!\left(\frac{Z_2-Z_1}{Z_2+Z_1}\right)\), where $Z_1$ and $Z_2$ are the longitudinal acoustic impedances of the low- and high-$Z$ layers.
+In addition to reduced capacitive feedthrough, the SMR architecture is mechanically more robust than suspended FBARs and can potentially offer improved power handling due to the solid heat-sinking path into the substrate.
+While the all-dielectric \ce{SiO2{/}Ta2O5} stack is selected here to minimize RF feedthrough, alternative reflector designs employing higher-thermal-conductivity layers, including hybrid or all-metal Bragg reflectors \cite{10307494, 11083120}, may further improve heat spreading.
+These thermal considerations will be explored in future work.
+It also simplifies achieving uniform thickness with available deposition tools.
+Among dielectric materials, the reflector materials were chosen for their high acoustic impedance contrast, where \ce{SiO2} is the low-impedance layer ($Z_{\mathrm{SiO2}}=12.4~\mathrm{Mkg\,m^{-2}\,s^{-1}}$, $v_{\mathrm{SiO2}}=\SI{5640}{m/s}$) and \ce{Ta2O5} is the high-impedance layer ($Z_{\mathrm{Ta2O5}}=33.3~\mathrm{Mkg\,m^{-2}\,s^{-1}}$, $v_{\mathrm{Ta2O5}}=\SI{4860}{m/s}$).\cite{10718726} For a two-material Bragg stack, the fractional stopband bandwidth is approximated as \(\mathrm{FBW}=\frac{4}{\pi}\arcsin\!\left(\frac{Z_2-Z_1}{Z_2+Z_1}\right)\), where $Z_1$ and $Z_2$ are the longitudinal acoustic impedances of the low- and high-$Z$ layers.
 Substituting the values above gives $\mathrm{FBW}=60\%$, providing robust confinement even with process tolerances.
-The thicknesses of the Bragg layers are calculated based on quarter-wavelengths at 50 GHz.
-Quarter-wave estimates give $t_{\mathrm{SiO2}}=\SI{28.2}{nm}$ and $t_{\mathrm{Ta2O5}}=\SI{24.3}{nm}$.
+The thicknesses of the Bragg layers are calculated based on quarter-wavelengths at 50 GHz, giving $t_{\mathrm{SiO2}}=\SI{28.2}{nm}$ and $t_{\mathrm{Ta2O5}}=\SI{24.3}{nm}$.
 Accordingly, the reflector uses \SI{28.2}{nm} \ce{SiO2} and \SI{24.3}{nm} \ce{Ta2O5} per pair to center the stopband on the third-order TE resonance of the \ce{Pt}/\ce{ScAlN}/\ce{Pt} cavity.